osin-vladimir/udacity-data-engineer/6-capstone-project/readme.md

 the data stored in the associated fields.
 Measurements are strings.

-Taking into account above-mentioned concepts our data will be organized into InfluxDB database with the following measurement:
+Taking into account above-mentioned concepts our data will be organized into InfluxDB database with into the following measurement:

 - measurement: temperature
     - fields: mean, max, min temperatures
     - tags: station id, country, station name

+#### Mapping Out Data Pipelines

 The necessary steps to pipeline data into the provided model are the following:

 ![](img/data-flow.png)

+- extract zipped Kaggle Dataset
 - read and clean .op files which contains measurement for a particular year
 - transform .op files into a pandas data frame
 - upload pandas data frame into influxdb measurement using influxdb python client library